 Writer/director Matthan Harris (The Inflicted, For We Are Many) serves up an engaging dose of occult cheese in Baphomet’s first act with everything from dead birds to attacks by sharks and snakes.
 And then it gets weirder with resurrection spells and an evil secret in an old well under the house.

-This isn’t elevated horror or even particularly intelligent horror for that matter, but it is fast paced and fun as long as you don’t think about it.
-And there isn’t much to think about as the film bounces from incident to incident with bugger all exposition in between.
+This isn’t elevated horror or even particularly intelligent horror for that matter, but it is fast-paced and fun as long as you don’t think about it.
+And there isn’t much to think about as the film bounces from incident to incident with bugger-all exposition in between.
 Baphomet is the polar opposite of all those films that feature endless talk and minimal scares.
 The film could actually use a bit more dialogue to help explain things and to give the characters some development.
-And with a seventy two minute running time it could have been added without making the film seem long or padded.
+And with a seventy-two-minute running time, it could have been added without making the film seem long or padded.

-On the negative side, Radice, Principe and Filth basically have glorified cameos, especially Principe who has probably less than five minutes screen time.
+On the negative side, Radice, Principe and Filth basically have glorified cameos, especially Principe who has probably less than five minutes of screen time.
 Dani Filth does all of his scenes via video conferencing.
 That’s a double disappointment as he was one of the main reasons I watched Baphomet.
 He does a good job with what the script gives him, but I was hoping he’d have a better, more active, part to play.

 Possibly the most surprising thing about Baphomet though is that it was shot in 2016 and only now getting released.
 With three marketable names, plenty of action along with some gore and nudity it’s certainly the kind of film you would expect to get picked up.
 Why films like The Jonestown Haunting had no trouble getting a distributor while this sat on a shelf is a mystery to me.
-I mean it’s no classic but it’s not a sleep inducing talkfest either.
+I mean it’s no classic but it’s not a sleep-inducing talkfest either.